 - Approach to achieve and measure these desired outcomes/benefits, the level and manner of participation, etc. for each activity;

-- Potential candidates to serve as the official PMI SME liaisons to these activities; and
+- Potential candidates to serve as the official PMI SMEs or liaisons to these activities; and

 - Provide PMI a means to advocate its specific positions, while helping dispel perceptions that the US TAG and TC Secretariat act on behalf of PMI.

 - Recruitment and management of SME liaison representatives (this is a PMI staff responsibility)

 - Serving as SME liaisons to ISO standards under development

 - Lobbying of national mirror committees or any other body responsible for developing voting recommendations and/or comments on international standards

 - The ISO MAG itself does not provide comments on the contents of international standards.
 The ISO MAG only recommends positions for PMI to review and consider.

 - Advise and support PMI staff with annual operational PMI Standards Program responsibilities and accountabilities related to ISO activities through advice, counsel, and direct participation, when appropriate

 - Consult with PMI members external to the ISO MAG (e.g., SMAG) or other experts, when appropriate

 - Provide for member input into specific programs, projects, or procedures